gincwang/P5-2-Health-Tracker/README.md

 # P5-2-Health-Tracker

 #### Want to track your total calorie intake?
 Use this app and add all the food you eat during the day!
+Project 5-2 of the Frontend Developer Nanodegree.
+This is a project that utilizes Backbone.js to write a  calorie tracking web app that uses 3rd party API for nutritional information.

 Check out the app here: http://gincwang.github.io/P5-2-Health-Tracker